hitichouhan/MEAN-stack/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Install npm
 Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.
 Install it using npm. npm install -g nodemon

+## Run using Nodemon to automatically reload changes to server
 Run 'nodemon server.js'

 ## Code scaffolding